Big Blue Backyard

 At a Glance

-The highlight of your stay here will undoubtedly be the food - make sure you book in at least one dinner
+The highlight of your stay here will undoubtedly be the food - BBQ boxes are provided for self-catering at dinner

 A stunning location which provides the ultimate retreat for some time out

-There are only three cabins so feels very secluded and private
+There are only three hideaways so feels very secluded and private

 The owners, Paul and Lisa, have created a relaxed and friendly atmosphere from which to enjoy the beautiful natural environment.
 Each of the hideaways offer private decks, an outdoor spa bath and shower, and its own quirky character - Beach Hideaway, Bush Hideaway and African Hideaway, which pays homage to Lisa's South African parentage.